-- 1. Buildings, structures and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal use. - b) Retail Sales (Revised May 14, 2012) - c) Offices for business or professional use. - d) Salesroom for motor vehicles, trailers, boats, farm implements or machinery with repair services and storage permitted but not including auto body, welding or soldering shops. - e) Undertaking establishment or funeral home. - f) Restaurant or other establishment providing food and beverage within a building. - g) Bank or other financial institution. - h) Personal care services such as but not limited to barber shops, beauty parlors, and nail salons. - i) Repair shops for small electronic equipment, appliances and tools. - j) Any of the following uses if authorized by special permit from the Zoning Board of Appeals: - 1) Restaurant or other establishment providing food and beverages and live entertainment within a building. - 2) Motel or hotel - 3) Commercial indoor amusement or recreation place or place of assembly - 4) Vehicle Fuel Station - 5) Automotive car wash - 6) Shopping center - 7) Drive-thru facility - 8) Kennel - 9) Vehicle Repair - k) Any of the following uses if authorized by a special permit from the Planning and Economic Development Board: - 1) Assisted living residence facility as defined by M.G.L, chapter 19D. - 2) Local Convenience Retail with Associated Vehicle Fuel Station
+- 1. Purpose: To encourage the development and redevelopment of the district in a manner that represents the qualities, functions, and architectural features of a traditional New England town center.
+Such features and functions include and encourage mixed business, service, civic, institutional and/or residential uses which are arranged in a compact pattern that is conducive to pedestrian access and use. - 2.
+Buildings, structures and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal use. - b) Retail Sales - c) Offices for business or professional use. - d) Salesroom for motor vehicles, trailers, boats, farm implements or machinery with repair services and storage permitted but not including auto body, welding or soldering shops. - e) Undertaking establishment or funeral home. - f) Restaurant or other establishment providing food and beverage within a building.
+Outdoor dining may be permitted by the Building Inspector upon a determination that the location of seating does not create a hazard to pedestrians. - g) Bank or other financial institution. - h) Personal care services such as but not limited to barber shops, beauty parlors, and nail salons - i) Consumer services such as but not limited to health care, fitness facility, optician, dry cleaner, laundry, florist, shoe repair, photocopy/printing, bakery, photography studio, tailor, and other similar businesses and services. - j) Repair shops for small electronic equipment, appliances and tools. - k) Schools - 1) Any of the following uses if authorized by special permit from the Zoning Board of Appeals: - 1) Restaurant or other establishment providing food and beverages and live entertainment within a building. - 2) Motel or hotel - 3) Commercial indoor amusement or recreation place or place of assembly - 4) Vehicle Fuel Station - 5) Automotive car wash - 6) Shopping center - 7) Drive-thru facility - 8) Kennel - 9) Vehicle Repair - 10) Assisted living residence facility as defined by M.G.L., chapter 19D.